sap-tutorials/sap-build-process-automation/tutorials/spa-custom-variables/spa-custom-variables.md

 ### Create the Rework Form and Conditions

-1. Now, we will create a form for a requestor, in case the changes will be necessary.
+1. Now, we will create a form for a requester, in case the changes will be necessary.
 In the Overview tab **duplicate** the **Innovation Idea** form.

     <!-- border -->![CGV](CV029.png)